UofT-DSI/onboarding/onboarding_documents/tech_requirements.md

 ## Software Requirements

-Your instructors will provide you with the specific software requirements at the beginning of each course, and will walk you through the steps on how to install the necessary software for that course.
+Your technical facilitators will provide you with the specific software requirements at the beginning of each module, and will walk you through the steps on how to install the necessary software for that module.

-## Pre-Course Assignments
+## Pre-Module Assignments

-Some of the courses in this program include pre-course work to help you prepare for the upcoming sessions.
-Your instructor will email you with specific details about the pre-work assignments for each course.
+Some of the modules in this program include pre-module work to help you prepare for the upcoming sessions.
+Your technical facilitator will email you with specific details about the pre-work assignments for each module.